pallavisprabhu/dsc180a-cis-eQTL-and-polygenic-risk-scores/README.md

 ```

 ## Generating PRS scores
 To generate PRS scores from GWAS data, define the function `prs` that has two parameters `gwas`, the file path to the `tsv` file, and `disease`, the name of the disease as a string.
 There is also the optional third parameter `color` to specify a color for the histogram.
 If this argument is not given, a default color is used.
+First create a new `.py` file to host your work for organization, though this is not necessary.
+This part of the project is located in `part2.py`.
 The first step is the clean the GWAS `tsv` file to make it usuable for to generate PRS scores.
 Note that the data wrangling done is specific to the GWAS data obtained from the [GWAS Catalog](https://www.ebi.ac.uk/gwas/) and may not transfer to GWAS obtained from other sources and may have different column names.

 ### Preprocessing the GWAS data
 Define the following helper function `extract_allele` to extract the effect allele from the SNP id (rsid).
 This will be used to clean the GWAS data to extarct the effect allele from the `'STRONGEST SNP-RISK ALLELE'` column of the GWAS.